 The Davis-Bacon Act of 1931 is a Federal law that established the requirement for paying prevailing wages on public works projects.
-All federally funded construction contracts for water treatment projectsworks, over \$2,000, must include provisions for paying on-site workers no less than the locally prevailing wages and benefits paid on similar projects.
+All federally funded construction contracts for water treatment works, over \$2,000, must include provisions for paying on-site workers no less than the locally prevailing wages and benefits paid on similar projects.
 Treatment works is defined according to 33 USC 1292(a).
-This would include the construction of wastewater mains and other infrastructure associated with septic to sewer projects.
+This would include, but not be limited to, the construction of stormwater projects, wastewater mains, and other infrastructure associated with septic to sewer projects.